artuuge/NixOS-files/README.md

 ### emacs-packages

 There exists a large amount of packages for Emacs with most of them being available on-line from such repositories as [MELPA](https://melpa.org/).
 It is nonetheless of interest to be able, at least in principle, to use some Lisp code stemming from a local machine in a way compatible with the NixOS purely functional philosophy.
 In the present directory, I show how to do it creating a simple `helloworld.el` example.
 It is natural to wrap this file in a separate package, and to set it up via `emacsWithPackages`.

+### smalltalk-mode

+If you wish to experiment with [GNU Smalltalk](http://smalltalk.gnu.org/) using Emacs, you are, probably, going to need the `smalltalk-mode` feature.
+The corresponding Lisp code, as well as an implementation of the `gst` REPL, are, in principle, included in the `gnu-smalltalk` package for NixOS, but some additional set-up is still needed, since Emacs should to be told where to find the files in `/nix/store`.
+It is natural to implement a separate package describing the necessary auto-loads at start-up, so that one can reference it in `emacs-with-packages`.